Last Updated on July 8, 2021 by Oddmund Groette

 - Most quant traders fail

-Do you want Trading Edges delivered monthly?
+Do you want Trading Edges delivered to you monthly?

 By then, Simons had spent twelve full years searching for a successful investing formula.
 Early on, he traded like others, relying on intuition and instinct, but the ups and downs left Simons sick to his stomach.
 (Page 2)